eric-koyanagi/react-next-game/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## What's this Project...?

+This is a "simple" space game that I created to practice react and explore how it can be used to create rich experiences.
+Perhaps someday the browser-based javascript game will be nearly as performant as traditional games!

+Read more about this project [on my blog](https://articles.erickoyanagi.com/).